Fourteenth Amendment to the United States Constitution: Proposal by Congress

 In the final years of the American Civil War and subsequent Reconstruction era, Congress repeatedly debated the rights of former slaves freed by the 1863 Emancipation Proclamation and the 1865 Thirteenth Amendment, the latter of which formally abolished slavery.
 Concerned that southern states would use their African American residents to enlarge their congressional representation while infringing on the civil rights of these freedmen, Republicans sought to discourage such disenfranchisement.

 The Civil Rights Act of 1866 guaranteed citizenship without regard to race, color, or prior enslavement.
 The bill also guaranteed equal benefits and access to the law, attacking the discriminatory Black Codes passed by formerly Confederate states to restrict the movement, employment, self-defense, and legal rights of African Americans.
 Ignoring the urging of moderate Republicans, President Andrew Johnson vetoed the bill on March 27, 1866.
 In his veto message, Johnson framed the expansion of citizenship to African Americans as racial discrimination for leaving eleven southern states without congressional representation.
+He further compared that "large numbers of intelligent, worthy, and patriotic foreigners" were forced to wait for naturalization.
 Three weeks later, Johnson's veto was overridden and the measure became law.
 Unsure of their constitutional power to pass and enforce the law, especially if Southern Democrats retook Congress, the experience prompted drafting for a constitutional amendment to protect these civil rights.